 |When I’m Feeling books by Trace Moroney The Five Mile Press

 The When I’m Feeling series includes books exploring a range of emotions – angry, jealous, kind, scared, lonely and loved, and they are one of my favourite resources for introducing children to emotions and strategies for expressing our feelings in ways that are appropriate and acceptable to ourselves and others.

 |Today I Feel Silly: And Other Moods That Make My Day by Jamie Lee Curtis (1998) Harper Collins

 Exploring a wide range of emotions and reasons they can differ vastly even within the same day, this is a great book to read with early primary/elementary aged children.

-This lift-the-flap book adds an interactive dimension to any discussion about feelings.
-As well as showing children it’s okay to trust and express their feelings, it also invites children to consider why emotional reactions happen.
-It finishes with an emotions spinner and wipe-clean whiteboard face for children to draw a range of emotions.
+This interactive book adds a fun, physical response to discussions about feelings.
+As well as showing children it’s okay to trust and express their feelings, it invites children to consider why emotional reactions happen.

-Aliki uses comic style illustrations and brief text to explore a range of commonly felt emotions, each in it’s own short story.
+Aliki uses comic style illustrations and brief text to explore a range of commonly felt emotions, with each featured in it’s own short story.

 The fabulous illustrations and simple rhyming couplets bring any discussion about emotions with young children to life.

 |In My Heart: A Book of Feelings by Jo Witek (2014) Harry N Abrams

 A beautiful book that describes a range of emotions and how they make you feel physically, with simple language that children will relate to.